yongchaofan/FLTerm/README.md

 ## Project philosophy

-tinyTerm2 is a rewrite of tinyTerm in C++ with FLTK and libssh2+mbedtls, resulting a cross platform terminal emulator, with multi-tab support, and continues to be small, simple and scriptable.
-Win32 executable is only 654KB, win64 executable is 831KB, macOS and linux executables are just above 1MB.
+tinyTerm2 is a rewrite of tinyTerm in C++ with FLTK and libssh2+mbedtls, resulting a cross platform terminal emulator, with multi-tab support, and continues to be small, simple and scriptable. win64 executable is 824KB, macOS and linux executables are just above 1MB.

 User interface design is minimal, program starts with no tabs, tabs are enabled automatically when second connection is made; scrollbar hidden until user trys to scroll back, only one dialog for makeing connections,